-Students in the Computer Engineering, Computer Science, Electrical Engineering, and Software Engineering programs work on projects for their multidisciplinary capstone design courses in the Electrical, Computer, Software, and Systems Engineering (ECSSE) Capstone Design Lab.
+Students in the Electrical Engineering and Computer Science (EECS) programs work on projects for their multidisciplinary capstone design courses in the Electrical Engineering and Computer Science (EECS) Capstone Design Lab.
 The lab is an 1,100-square-foot space equipped with state-of-the-art technology and arranged to support team projects.

 The lab also includes a circuit board milling station (LPKF ProtoMat S103) supporting rapid turn-around manufacturing for a variety of labs and projects.